ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 The ANTsX ecosystem is a powerful framework that has demonstrated applicability to multiple species and organ systems, including the mouse brain.
 This is further evidenced by the many other software packages that use various ANTsX components in their own mouse-specific workflows.
-The extensive functionality of ANTsX per se makes it possible to create complete processing pipelines without requiring the integration of multiple packages.
-These open-source ANTsX components not only perform well but are available across multiple popular platforms which facilitates the construction of tailored pipelines for individual study solutions.
+In and of itself, the extensive functionality of ANTsX makes it possible to create complete processing pipelines without requiring the integration of multiple packages.
+These open-source components not only perform well but are available across multiple platforms which facilitates the construction of tailored pipelines for individual study solutions.
 These components are also supported by years of development not only by the ANTsX development team but by the larger ITK community.

 In the case of the development of the DevCCF, ANTsX was crucial in providing necessary functionality for yielding high quality output.
-First, for the generation of the individual developmental stage multi-modal, symmetric templates, ANTsX is unique amongst image analysis software packages in providing existing solutions for template generation which have been thoroughly vetted, including being used in several studies over the years, and which continue to be under active refinement.
+For the generation of the individual developmental stage multi-modal, symmetric templates, ANTsX is unique amongst image analysis software packages in providing existing solutions for template generation which have been thoroughly vetted, including being used in several studies over the years, and which continue to be under active refinement.
 At its core, computationally efficient and quality template generation requires the use of precision pairwise image mapping functionality which, historically, is at the origins of the ANTsX ecosystem.
-And these mapping capabilities extend beyond template generation to the mapping of other image data (e.g., gene expression maps) to template for providing further insight into the mouse brain.
+And these mapping capabilities extend beyond template generation to the mapping of other image data (e.g., gene expression maps) to a selected template for providing further insight into the mouse brain.

-Despite the significant expansion of available developmental age templates beyond what previously existed (e.g., Allen CCFv3), there still exist temporal gaps in the DevCCF.
-However, pioneering work involving diffeomorphic transformations allowed us to continuously situate the existing templates within a time-varying velocity flow model.
-This allows one to determine the diffeomorphic transformation from any one temporal location to any other temporal location within the time span defined by the E11.5 and P56 templates.
-This functionality is built on multiple components from the Insight Segmentation and Registration Toolkit including the B-spline scattered data approximation technique for field regularization and velocity field integration using fourth order Runge-Kutta.
+With respect to the DevCCF, despite the significant expansion of available developmental age templates beyond what existed previously, there are still temporal gaps in the DevCCF which can be potentially sampled by future research efforts.
+However, pioneering work involving time-varying diffeomorphic transformations allow us to continuously situate the existing templates within a velocity flow model.
+This allows one to determine the diffeomorphic transformation from any one temporal location to any other temporal location within the time span defined by the temporal limits of the DevCCF.
+This functionality is built on multiple components from the Insight Segmentation and Registration Toolkit including the B-spline scattered data approximation technique for field regularization and velocity field integration.
 This velocity field model permits intra-template comparison and the construction of virtual templates where a template can be estimated at any continuous time point within the temporal domain.
 This novel application can potentially enhance our understanding of intermediate developmental stages.

 We also presented a mouse brain pipeline for brain extraction, parcellation, and cortical thickness using single-shot and two-shot learning with data augmentation.
 This approach attempts to circumvent (or at least minimize) the typical requirement of large training datasets as with the human ANTsX pipeline analog.
-However, even given our initial success on independent data, we fully anticipate that failures will be encountered.
+However, even given our initial success on independent data, we fully anticipate that refinements will be necessary.
 In fact, a current parallel study with a separate collaborator using private data yielded three brain extraction failures (out of 89 specimens).
 Given that the ANTsX toolkit is a dynamic effort undergoing continual improvement, we manually correct such cases and use them for future training and refinement of network weights as we have done for our human-based networks.
-Generally, these approaches provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of non deep learning-based tools.
+Generally, these approaches provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of corresponding non deep learning-based tools.